 After they were glued I put a heavy book on top of the tubes to hold them down and left them to dry for about 45 mins…. mainly because I kept forgetting about them.

 (Also, forgot to photograph the first) so here is a picture of the 2nd one, all snug in the unit.
 Yay.

 Now to test it.

 Tada!!!
-Okay, since the front books over the half shelf I have no interest in making it more “decorative” this was for function and I am totally happy with it.
+Okay, since the front books cover the half shelf I have no interest in making it more “decorative”, as said this was for function and I am totally happy with it.